Communal dancefloor energy at one of

 How do electronic payments with wristbands work?

-At the festival entrance, we will scan and link your ticket to your wristband.
+At the festival entrance, we will scan your ticket and link it to your wristband.
 Once this is activated, you can check in (and check out) during your stay by scanning your wristband.

-To charge your wristband with credits, you can scan the QR code on your wristband with your Payconiq by Bancontact app or you can use one of our many top-up desks where we accept cards.
+To charge your wristband with credits, you can scan the QR code on your wristband with the Payconiq by Bancontact app, or use one of our many top-up desks that accept cards.

-When you want to have a drink or buy some food, you just have to scan your wristband.
+When you want to have a drink or buy some food, simply scan your wristband.
 It’s as simple as that!
 Your available balance will be displayed after every purchase.
-If you're not sure how many credits you have, just ask the bartender.
-Note that we use reusable cups and that they have a recoverable deposit of €1,50.
+If you're unsure how many credits you have, simply ask the bartender.
+Note that we use reusable cups, and they have a recyclable deposit of €1,50.

 How can I charge my wristband?